Kyoto was one of the last stops on our four-week adventure in Japan. You know the saying, “save the best for last”? Well, that’s exactly what we did.

 Fushimi Inari Taisha Shrine

 After the parade, we walked to Gion Station and took the subway to Fushimi Inari Taisha Shrine.
-The station is conveniently close to the shrine’s entrance.
+The station is right by the shrine entrance.

 Fushimi Inari is famous for its rows of red torii gates, which stretch across four kilometers of trails leading to the top of the mountain.
 Dedicated to Inari, the deity of good harvest and business success, Fushimi Inari Taisha is the most important Inari shrine in Japan.
 Merchants and businesspeople donate torii gates to the shrine, and it’s believed there are over ten thousand gates here.
 You’ll also notice several statues of foxes, considered messengers of Inari.

 The view from the top is stunning.
 It took us about two hours to complete the entire hike, though there was a point when the kids decided they’d had enough, leaving the adults to forge ahead at a quicker pace.
-If you prefer a more leisurely experience, allow about three hours to complete the full route.
+If you’d rather take your time, allow about three hours.

 .